Wundertax

 User testing

 Once again, I got the realisation and real-world proof that good UX design is not about fancy components, micro animations or cool UI, but mainly about what the user expects where in your system and what information you need to provide for a smooth ride.
+For the future, I want to ensure to apply a certain level of storytelling to every experience I design.

 After 4 months of work, we published our first MVP to the appstore.
 The initial data suggest that the app works well and according to our goals.
-We achieved over 2000 installs in the first week, most of which with organic traffic.
+We achieved over 2000 installs in the first week, most of them with organic traffic.
 With an install to purchase rate of over 7%, management and product were very satisfied.
-The amount of customer support tickets was lower than on the website per purchase
+The amount of customer support tickets was lower than on the website per purchase, however we also only supported simple tax cases.

 ↪ User-friendly tax declarations without headaches

-Results
+Results & outlook